zmtcreative/gm-fancy-lists/README.md

 It is assumed (whether you like it or not :smile:) that most people don't need to start a roman numeral ordered list with some arbitrary large roman numeral (like `MMXXV` for `2025`).
-This was a design decision on my part to keep roman numeral handling relatively simple.
+This was a design decision on our part to keep roman numeral handling relatively simple.

 These are valid ordered lists using roman numerals: